22001064/AgileTeamDev/README.md

 - **GitHub** — Version control and project hosting.

 ## Contributors
-Project owner: Rodrigo was the project owner and managed the team Scrum Master: Rodrigo was a scrum master and helped with managing the project
+Project Owner: Rodrigo, Ethan, Egle, Bruno, Adam, Sebastian and Elvijs were each the project owner during a sprint and managed the team during these 7 sprints

+Scrum Master: Rodrigo were each the scrum master during a sprint and helped with managing the project during these 7 sprints

+Frontend: Egle, Bruno, Elvijs, and Ethan were part of the frontend and helped with creating it during these 7 sprints

-Backend: Rodrigo helped create the backend
+Backend: Rodrigo, Ethan, and Sebastian helped create the backend during these 7 sprints

+Testing: Adam, Ethan and Egle helped create the tests, with Adam and Egle implementing them during these 7 sprints

+Designer: Adam, Ethan and Elvijs were the designers at one point during these 7 sprints

-Readme: Rodrigo created the readme
+Readme: Rodrigo and Sebastian created the readme

 ## Testing and Debugging: